 Hypomon by AIMedics

-AiMedics, established in October 2001 as a commercial spin-off of the University of Technology, Sydney (UTS), specializes in non-invasive monitoring for various diseases, including diabetes, epilepsy, fatigue and Sudden Infant Death Syndrome.
-One of AiMedics' primary focuses is the development of HypoMon®, a real-time, non-invasive, device that detects low blood glucose levels in people with diabetes who use insulin.
+AiMedics, established in October 2001 as a commercial spin-off of the University of Technology, Sydney (UTS), specializes in non-invasive monitoring for various diseases, including diabetes, epilepsy, fatigue, and Sudden Infant Death Syndrome.
+One of AiMedics’ primary focuses is the development of HypoMon®, a real-time, non-invasive, device that detects low blood glucose levels in people with diabetes who use insulin.

 The Glucoday S by A.Menarini Diagnostics

-Only the size of a portable audio device like a Walkman tape player, this device features: a one point calibration per 48 hour monitoring period, wireless real-time display on instrument and pc, blind or displayed mode operation, alarm (buzzer or vibration) in case of hypoglycemia or hyperglycemia, less than 2 min delay in response time, long life on board biosensor (up to 6 months after the first use at room temperature) and an accessible data base.
+Only the size of a portable audio device like a Walkman tape player, this device features: a one-point calibration per 48 hour monitoring period, wireless real-time display on instrument and pc, blind or displayed mode operation, alarm (buzzer or vibration) in case of hypoglycemia or hyperglycemia, less than 2 min delay in response time, long life on board biosensor (up to 6 months after the first use at room temperature) and an accessible database.

-Photonic Glucose Sensor by Cybiocare
+Photonic Glucose Sensor by Onsens

-Cybiocare is proud to introduce the world’s first Optical Hypoglycemia Detector (OHD), now in full prototype and testing stage.
+Onsens is proud to introduce the world’s first Optical Hypoglycemia Detector (OHD), now in full prototype and testing stage.
 The Cybiocare OHD is designed as a totally non-invasive way to help prevent hypoglycemia among the millions of people with diabetes today.
 Upon completion, the wearable, watch-size Cybiocare OHD will warn diabetics when blood glucose drops below a certain critical level.

 Scout DS by VeraLight

 The Scout DS is a non-invasive, near-infrared screening device for pre and Type 2 diabetes.
 Described as an optical skin test, the goal is for the device to replace conventional screening so no blood is drawn or fasting is necessary.
 The technology is based around detecting Advanced Glycation End Products (AGEs) in the skin.
 AGE levels are typically higher in people with diabetes.
-Previous testing of AGE values were done using a punch biopsy of the skin and only a few labs could actually complete the test.
+Previous testing of AGE values was done using a punch biopsy of the skin and only a few labs could actually complete the test.

 Lightouch Medical

 LighTouch Medical measures blood glucose noninvasively by projecting a specific color of light into the user’s fingertip.
 The light that bounces back to the monitor is analyzed for blood glucose results.
-The technique is based off of Raman-based spectroscopy.
+The technique is based on Raman-based spectroscopy.
 It specifically monitors a patient’s hematocrit levels and other medically useful blood analytes.

 Optiscan